SarahAJP/Copy-Phorest-Tech-Test/README.md

 #### Propmting the user to play again
 The final main method was the playAaginMessage() method that contains a button that appears when the player has either won the jackpot or ran out of money.
 This disables the Spin button and prompts the user to restart the game.
 When clicked this button calls upon the restartGame() method which reloads the page and the game starts again.

-### Deploying

-Specify what it takes to deploy your app.

 ## Prerequisites